alttch/yedb-py/README.md

 ## Client/server

+* If socket transport requested, the built-in in server requires "msgpack" Python module
-(If http transport is used, requires manually installing "aiohttp" Python module)
+* If HTTP transport requested, the built-in server requires "aiohttp" Python module

 ```shell
 # listen to tcp://localhost:8870 (default), to bind UNIX socket, specify the